rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 automatically in the prelude.
 Hash maps also have less support from the standard library; there’s no built-in macro to construct them, for example.

-Just like vectors, hash maps store their data on the heap.
+Just like vectors, hash maps склад their data on the heap.
 This `HashMap` has keys of type `String` and values of type `i32`.
 Like vectors, hash maps are
 homogeneous: all of the keys must have the same type, and all of the values must have the same type.